klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getAccountKey(address [, blockNumber] [, callback])
 ```

-Return the account key of a given address.
+Returns the account key of a given address.
 If the account has [AccountKeyLegacy](../../../../../klaytn/design/accounts.md#accountkeylegacy) or the account of the given address is a [Smart Contract Account](../../../../../klaytn/design/accounts.md#smart-contract-accounts-scas), it will return an empty key value.
-Please refer to [Account Key](../../../../../klaytn/design/accounts.md#account-key) for more detailed.
+Please refer to [Account Key](../../../../../klaytn/design/accounts.md#account-key) for more details.

 **NOTE** `caver.rpc.klay.getAccountKey` returns the account key if the account exists on the network,  so `null` is returned if the account matching the address does not exist on the actual blockchain network.